jlpl/nais-processor/README.md

 convert_to_standard_conditions: true
 do_wagner_ion_mode_correction: true
 remove_corona_ions: true
-remove_noisy_electrometers: true
-inverter_name: hires_25
 allow_reprocess: false
-choose_better_particle_polarity: false
-use_default_values: true
+use_fill_values: true
-default_temperature: 273.15
+fill_temperature: 273.15
-default_pressure: 101325.0
+fill_pressure: 101325.0
-default_flowrate: 54.0
+fill_flowrate: 54.0
-include_flags: false
 ```
 Then process the data files by running [`nais_processor()`](https://jlpl.github.io/nais-processor/#nais_processor.nais_processor) method with the config file as the input argument.

 In our example case:
 ```
 >>> nais_processor("/home/user/viikki.yml")
-building database...
+Building database...
-processing 20220928 (Viikki, Helsinki, Finland) processing 20220929 (Viikki, Helsinki, Finland) processing 20220930 (Viikki, Helsinki, Finland)
+Processing 20220928 (Viikki, Helsinki, Finland) Processing 20220929 (Viikki, Helsinki, Finland) Processing 20220930 (Viikki, Helsinki, Finland)
 Done!
 ```
-The code produces daily processed data files for ion and particle data.
-These files are saved in the destinations given in the configuration file.
+The code produces daily processed data files `NAIS_yyyymmdd.nc` (netCDF format).
+These files are saved in the destination given in the configuration file.

-The processed data files are named

-`NAIS[n|p][yyyymmdd][np|nds].sum`

-where `n` and `p` refer to negative and positive polarity respectively. `yyyymmdd` tells the date in the year-month-day format. `np` and `nds` refer to particle and ion data respectively.

-In the processed data files the header contains the geometric mean diameters of the size bins, the first column is the time and the rest of the data is the number-size distribution matrix with normalized number concentrations (dN/dlogDp).

-The locations of raw files, processed files and cleaned processed files are written in the JSON formatted `database_file`.
+The locations of raw and processed files for each day are written in the JSON formatted `database_file`.

 ## License
 This project is licensed under the terms of the GNU GPLv3.